Muthuinc/Guvi_task/Readme.md

 It will show the **ip address** of the machine and the **initial admin password** of the jenkins

 Open the Ip address with the port extension 8080.
 Install the recommended plugins and create your own username and password.

+Create a Pipeline Job --name it anything. select the configuration setting as needed, Our case refer the picture [select the GitHub hook trigger for GITScm pollin](pictures/config.png)